 name: x-poster

 description: Post to X (Twitter) using the OpenTweet API.
-Create tweets, schedule posts, publish threads, upload media, run an evergreen queue, search inspiration tweets, repurpose them with AI, and read engagement-weighted analytics — all autonomously.
+Create tweets, schedule posts, publish threads, write and schedule long-form X Articles from markdown, upload media, run an evergreen queue, search inspiration tweets, repurpose them with AI, run AI-qualified DM outreach campaigns with human-approved sending, and read engagement-weighted analytics, all autonomously.

 homepage: https://opentweet.io/features/openclaw-twitter-posting